Son Doong Cave (Hang Sơn Đoòng)

 At the far end of this passage is located the spectacular Great Wall of Vietnam – steep, muddy, and slippery vertical wall which hindered further passage in 2009.
 It was traversed in 2010 when researchers reached the end of the cave.
 Nevertheless, there remain uncharted side passages.

-Son Doong Cave has two major opening in the ceiling – sinkholes.
-One is called Watch Out for Dinosaurs, as it reminds another world from long time ago.
+Son Doong Cave has two major openings in the ceiling – sinkholes.
+One is called Watch Out for Dinosaurs, as it reminds another world from a long time ago.
 Here in the cave falls a very tall waterfall.
-The other sinkhole, which is covered with lush jungle, is called Garden of Edam (ironic reference to the beautiful Garden of Eden in Sarawak, Malaysia).
+The other sinkhole, which is covered with lush jungle, is called Garden of Edam (an ironic reference to the beautiful Garden of Eden in Sarawak, Malaysia).
 By the way – researchers have to be careful as the cave is infested by poisonous centipedes.
 Researchers have noticed that monkeys enter through these sinkholes to devour snails in the cave.

-Stalagmites in this cave may be the tallest in the world, exceeding the 70 m height.
-One such giant is called Hand of Dog as it resembles paw of this animal.
+Stalagmites in this cave may be the tallest in the world, exceeding 70 m in height.
+One such giant is called Hand of Dog as it resembles the paw of this animal.

 Behind the Great Wall of Vietnam researchers found also giant gours – rimstone pools.
 These gours now are dry and covered with green moss.
 Here they found also some of the largest cave pearls in the world – as large as grapefruits.
 These pearls are created by dripping water and their giant size could be explained by the big distance of falling from the tall ceiling.

 Is there a place for tourists?

 Visiting Son Doong Cave is overwhelming to feelings.
 When one enters the giant cave room in places further away from the underground river, the eerie silence and invisible walls and ceiling (common headlights do not reach that far) create a unique experience.
-Not less impressive are the sinkholes with misty jungle, the cave waterfalls, stalagmites, pearls… Sounds like a perfect place to develop tourism.
+No less impressive are the sinkholes with misty jungle, the cave waterfalls, stalagmites, pearls… Sounds like a perfect place to develop tourism.

 At the same time cave environment is very fragile.
 Son Doong Cave is unique and it would be a huge loss if this fragile beauty would be lost forever.